open-guides/og-aws/README.md

 	-	In particular, when deploying an API Gateway as part of a CloudFormation stack, changes will not automatically deploy unless the deployment resource itself was changed.
 You can change work around this by always changing the deployment resource on a CloudFormation update, or running a custom resource that ensures the deployment is made.
 	-	Alternatively, by using the [Serverless Application Model](https://github.com/awslabs/serverless-application-model) definition for an API Gateway resource, you can always expect the API to be deployed on a stack update since SAM will generate a new deployment every time.
 - 🔸API Gateway does not support nested query parameters on method requests.
+- 🔸API Gateway limits number of resources to 300, as described [here](http://docs.aws.amazon.com/apigateway/latest/developerguide/limits.html#api-gateway-limits).
+This is something to be considered when you start using API Gateway as a platform where your team/organization deploys to the same API Gateway.

 🚧 [*Please help expand this incomplete section.*](CONTRIBUTING.md)